SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 ---

 ## Why Learn Jekyll?
-Jekyll is a free static site generator that is vastly more simple than other website learning models like HTML and CSS, yet complex enough for recruiters to care about this particular skill.
-It’s open source, easy to learn, and allows for free hosting on Github.
+Jekyll is a free static site generator that uses vastly more simple file types than other websites using `HTML` and `CSS`.
+Yet it's complex enough for recruiters to care about this particular skill.

+It’s open source, easy to learn, and allows for free hosting on `Github`.
 I’m confident that Jekyll will be a great asset to anyone who decides to learn it, especially to those who have never made or learned how to make a traditional website before.

-## Prerequisites
+## Step 0: Prerequisites
 This guide will be using the Windows installation and configuration process.

 #### Having VS Code installed
-I highly recommend using VS Code when dealing with Jekyll sites.
-It lets you edit the files within your Jekyll site, it has built in version control using Git and Github, and it also has a terminal with various types of shells, such as WSL, Git Bash, Powershell, and more.
+I highly recommend using `VS Code` when dealing with Jekyll sites.
+It lets you edit the files within your Jekyll site, it has built in version control using Git and Github, and it also has a terminal with various types of shells, such as `WSL`, `Git Bash`, `Powershell`, and more.
 Some of these you’ll have to download, some are pre-installed.
 Either way, VS Code is exceptional, I use it for my site and for other things, and I think you should as well.

 #### Understanding the CLI
-Jekyll sites are created, maintained, and updated using the Command Line Interface terminal and an IDE to manage files.
+Jekyll sites are created, maintained, and updated using the `Command Line Interface` terminal and an `IDE`, like **VS Code**, to manage files.
 If you’ve never used the Terminal before, I suggest searching up some guides on Youtube to learn it at a basic level.

-Beyond that isn’t required for Jekyll, but it will be to your benefit.
+Beyond this isn’t required for Jekyll, but it will be to your benefit.

 #### Downloading Ruby
-To download Ruby, navigate to Ruby’s website and download the most stable version of the Ruby+Devkit installer, and for the purpose of this guide, it’s the `Ruby+Devkit 3.3.8-1 (x64)` installer.
-This is due to the Gem file error only being fixable using this version, as far as I'm aware.
+To download `Ruby`, navigate to Ruby’s website and download the most stable version of the Ruby+Devkit installer, and for the purpose of this guide, it’s the `Ruby+Devkit 3.3.8-1 (x64)` installer.
+This is due to the **Gem file error** only being fixable using this version, as far as I'm aware.

 ![Ruby Installers](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/34577169f887319d2742e7a882f4618d54565aec/assets/img/ruby-install-jekyll.png)